gruvw/0byte/README.md

 # 0byte

-A cross-platform persistent base conversion application
+A cross-platform, collection oriented, persistent base conversion application

 **Note**: Project under development, take a look at the [RoadMap](roadmap.md) if you are interested.